-Air Quality Health Advisory EFFECTIVE AUGUST 26 - AUGUST 28, 2020
+Air Quality Health Advisory EFFECTIVE AUGUST 28 - AUGUST 31, 2020

-The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are issuing a joint air quality health advisory to notify the public of continuing poor air quality conditions from wildfire smoke.
+The Public Health Departments for Yuba and Sutter counties and the Feather River Air Quality Management District are extending the air quality health advisory due to continuing poor air quality conditions from wildfire smoke.
 The smoke impacting the area is from the August Complex, the LNU Lightning Complex, and other regional wildfires.